Chapter 1 Introductory Statistics in R

 1.3.3.3 load() – Loading an existing R data.frame

 If data has already been input and processed into R as a data.frame, it can be saved in a format designed for R using the save() function and then can be reloaded using load().
+For example, first we may save the University Admidssion data

 1.4 Referencing data from inside a data frame